slam310/Meteor-S3-Progress/README.md

 Next the example application will show you the setup views.
 You should have already setup an AWS S3 bucket and credentials.

+## Support
+You have a few options for getting support:

+ - File an issue
+ - IRC channel \#s3-progress on freenode
+ - Send a message to me on Twitter @digilord

 ## License
 The MIT License (MIT)